FOR IMMEDIATE RELEASE

 Nursing Home Negligence

-TAMPA, Fla. ― James B. Morrison and Olivia M. Mejido, attorneys from the West Palm Beach and Tampa offices of QPWB, obtained a complete defense verdict in an arbitration conducted via Zoom on behalf of a skilled nursing facility in St. Petersburg, Florida in a nursing home negligence matter.
+TAMPA, Fla. ― James B. Morrison, a partner from the West Palm Beach office of QPWB, obtained a complete defense verdict in an arbitration conducted via Zoom on behalf of a skilled nursing facility in St. Petersburg, Florida in a nursing home negligence matter.

 The plaintiff alleged the nursing facility failed to provide adequate and appropriate care and supervision to a nursing resident which led to an unwitnessed fall and resulted in a displaced hip fracture.
 The plaintiff further alleged the unwitnessed fall caused the resident’s death four months later.